 When exiting New Delhi Metro Station, you'll end up near Platform 16 at New Delhi Railway Station.
-This is convenient if you train is departing from a higher numbered platform (there are 16 platforms) but less so if you train is departing from Platform 1 on the Paharganj side of New Delhi Railway Station.
+This is convenient if your train is departing from a higher numbered platform (there are 16 platforms) but less so if your train is departing from Platform 1 on the Paharganj side of New Delhi Railway Station.
 The walk between Platform 1 and Platform 16 will take about 15 minutes.
 You'll find porters, wearing red shirts, at the exit to assist and carry your luggage though (be prepared to pay around 100 rupees per bag).
 Alternatively, if you have a lot of luggage or young children, you may find it easier to take a prepaid taxi from Delhi airport to the Paharganj entrance of New Delhi Railway Station.

 If you want to get to the Paharganj backpacker area by Airport Metro Express, you'll need to walk across the bridge at New Delhi Railway Station, and it will be in front of you.
 The other option is to take an auto rickshaw from New Delhi Metro Station to Paharganj.
 (See where to stay in Paharganj).

 The Airport Metro Express Line has two stations in the vicinity of Delhi Airport: Delhi AeroCity (the airport's new hospitality precinct) and international Terminal 3.
 The station at Terminal 3 is an underground station that's connected to the terminal building.
 After clearing customs, you'll see signs in the arrivals area pointing to it.
 A lift will take you down to the level where the station is.
 It's within short walking distance, and you can carry your luggage there on a trolley.